ocurrent/ocaml-ci/README.md

 ## Deployment

-`ocaml-ci` is deployed as two docker images built from `Dockerfile` and `Dockerfile.web`, with the live service following `live-engine` for the backend and `live-web` for the frontend.
+`ocaml-ci` is deployed as two docker images built from `Dockerfile` and `Dockerfile.web`, with the live service following `live-engine` for the backend and `live-www` for the frontend.
 An ocurrent-deployer [pipeline](deploy.ci3.ocamllabs.io) watches these branches, performing a docker build and deploy whenever it sees a new commit.
 The live branches should typically contain commits from `master` plus potentially short lived commits for testing changes that are later merged into `master`.